 The finding is made a part of the official record of the governing body of the city or city agency before the contract is executed.

 Any violation of this section shall constitute a Class A misdemeanor, and upon conviction, the court may void any contract entered into in violation of KRS 61.252.
-Additionally, violation of this section shall be grounds for removal from office or employment with the city in accordance with any applicable provisions of state law and ordinances, rules or regulations of the city.
+Additionally, violation of this section shall be grounds for removal from office or employment with the city in accordance with any applicable provisions of state law and ordinances, rules, or regulations of the city.

 COMMENT SECTION 7: Sections 165 and 237 of the Kentucky Constitution and KRS 61.080 establish specific prohibitions against holding incompatible offices.
 In addition to the specific offices made incompatible by the cited laws, instances of incompatibility may also arise under the common law.
 Knuckles v.
 Board of Education of Bell County, 114 S.W.2d 511, 514 (Ky.
 1938).
 KRS 61.090 provides that the acceptance of an incompatible office operates to vacate the first office.
 Actually, entering upon the duties of the second office constitutes "acceptance" of the office.
 Adams v.
 Commonwealth, 268 S.W.2d 930, 932 (Ky.
 1954).
 See Chapter 10 of the 2021 City Officials Legal Handbook for more information on what is an incompatible office.